Why Is My Plant Growing Leggy

 One-sided light

-Compare related guides for how much light do indoor plants need lux guide, why is my plant leaning toward the light if symptoms overlap.
+Compare related guides for how much light do indoor plants need lux guide, why is my plant leaning toward the light, set a safer watering rhythm if symptoms overlap.

 ⚡ Fastest next step: Assess light at leaf height and check whether growth is one-sided toward a window.